wp-plugins/sz-google/readme.txt

 = GOOGLE reCAPTCHA =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 With this module you can integrate the reCAPTCHA product and increase easily the security of your site.
-To use this feature you have to ask for the keys with the personal profile of google and insert them into the pages of the plugin options.
+To use this feature you have to ask for the keys with the personal profile of google.

-* `szgoogle_translate_get_code()`

 = GOOGLE TRANSLATE =
 **<a href="http://goo.gl/6bzDMO"> </a>**